playbeing/dinish/README.md

 ![DINish](din-vs-dinish.jpeg "DIN vs DINish")

-The [DINish](https://github.com/driehuis/dinish) font is derived from [Altinn-DIN](https://github.com/Altinn/altinn-din), which in turn is based on Datto's [D-DIN](https://www.datto.com/fonts/d-din).
-Datto derived D-DIN from Monotype DIN, designed by Charles Nix, and open sourced it.
+The [DINish](https://github.com/playbeing/dinish) font is derived from [Altinn-DIN](https://github.com/Altinn/altinn-din), which in turn is based on Datto's [D-DIN](https://www.datto.com/fonts/d-din).
+Datto commissioned Monotype to create D-DIN, designed by Charles Nix, and open sourced it.
 The font is made available under the [SIL Open Font License v1.1](OFL-1.1.txt).